2023 Best Value Law Enforcement & Firefighting Schools in South Carolina

 Full Homeland Security, Law Enforcement & Firefighting at Charleston Southern University Report

 Piedmont Technical College did quite well in this year’s ranking of the best value schools for homeland security, law enforcement and firefighting students.
 It came in at #6 on the list.
-Located in the distant town of Greenwood, Piedmont Technical College is a public school with a small student population.
+Located in the distant town of Greenwood, Piedmont Technical College is a public college with a small student population.

 Read full report on Homeland Security, Law Enforcement & Firefighting at Piedmont Technical College